Monles/UWE-CyberWest-Microbits-Extended/README.md

 6. Once the task is finished, examine the code for a closer look into the way the cipher is implemented.

+## 🚨 Troubleshooting
+### Q1.
+The hex file doesn't work. / The microbit shows random characters or memory error
+### Ans:
+1. Press the button on the back of the microbit to reset it.
+2. Go to [Micro:bits Python Editor Online](https://python.microbit.org/v/3), and paste any python file in the editor, then save the hex file to the microbit you use.